VB Lecture Notes - User Interface

 the x in the "Exit" Text property.
 This key combination is called a keyboard shortcut.
 Some people are handicapped or have little

 dexterity with a mouse and prefer to type keyboard keys.
 It is the programmer's responsibility to allow for multiple modes of input.
-This is called accessibility.
+Doing so is called accessibility.
 Furthermore, you

 should follow standard Windows conventions when choosing which letter to set as an object's keyboard shortcut such as the 'x' in Exit.

 - You should place a Clear button as well as an Exit button when appropriate for a more user-friendly, conventional interface.
-A Clear button can use the textbox Clear method
+This gives the user an easy way to clear out multiple textboxes or labels without having to manually clear each one separately.
+Your Clear button's Click method might look like this:

 the focus to be placed on the Exit button at a particular point in a program's execution so that the user only has to press the Enter key to exit the program, you would use the statement,